 The Women's Resource Centre and Southall Black Sisters have produced a resource pack to help women's organisations supporting women with no recourse to public funds.
 It covers how to make applications under the Domestic Violence Rule, information on other immigration and asylum procedures, and details of financial support that women may be eligible for.

 Contact us for a hard copy of the report.
-If you would like to order multiple copies please send a donation of £10 per pack to Southall Black Sisters, 21 Avenue Road, Southall, Middlesex UB1 3BL cheques payable to “Abolish no Recourse”.
+If you would like to order multiple copies please send a donation of £10 per pack to Southall Black Sisters, 21 Avenue Road, Southall, UB1 3BL cheques payable to “Abolish no Recourse”.